Emergent horizon, Hawking radiation and chaos in the collapsed polymer model of a black hole: Emerging horizon and Hawking radiation

 \section{Emerging horizon and Hawking radiation}

-As a gravitational concept, the horizon is a geometric expression of the fact that, classically, matter cannot escape from a BH.
-Quantum mechanically, we expect two related effects to modify this conclusion.
+As a gravitational concept, a horizon is a geometric realization of the fact that, classically, matter cannot escape from the interior of a BH.
+That is, a horizon can be defined, classically, as a closed surface through which matter is permitted to enter but not exit.
+Quantum mechanically, we expect two related effects to modify this picture.

+For concreteness, we will consider an apparent BH horizon.
+According to its standard geometric and classical definition, an apparent horizon is a null spacetime surface where the effects of gravity are so strong that the escape velocity equals that of the speed of light.
+Consequently, incoming photons will end up orbiting this surface, whereas massive particles would inevitably fall in.
+Additionally, matter that is already inside this surface will never be able to escape, at least by classical means.
+However, from our viewpoint, the gravitational interactions in a curved spacetime have been replaced by inertial forces in a flat space, and so a dynamical description of the horizon is required.

-First, we expect the position of the horizon to fluctuate.
-The location of a BH horizon is a physical observable since it is is measurable in principle.
-This is made clear in \cite{Visser}, where it is explained how an observer in a finite-sized laboratory can detect the horizon by measuring nearby tidal effects.
-This conclusion evades violating Einstein's equivalence principle because the principle is only relevant to ultra-local measurements.
-Then, like any other physical observable, the position of the horizon is subject to quantum fluctuations.
+Let us emphasize that the location of an apparent BH horizon is a physical observable since it is a measurable quantity (in principle).
+In \cite{Visser}, it is explained how an observer in a finite-sized laboratory can detect the horizon by measuring nearby tidal effects.
+For instance, an observer can measure the convergence of falling objects as a function of radial distance and use these measurements to determine where the curvature invariants coincide with their horizon values.
+This conclusion evades any violation of Einstein's equivalence principle because the principle is only relevant to ultra-local measurements.

+How would a bound state of highly excited strings in a finite region of space -- a ``ball of string'' --- form a dynamical horizon?
+Classically, the strings cannot split, as the spliting of strings is a quantum effect in string theory.
+If the strings cannot split, bits of string cannot break off and escape from the ball of string.
+Our new definition of the horizon is then the smallest spherical shell that entirely encloses the ball of string.
+The size of this shell can, classically, be expected to be set by the random-walk scale of a free string.
+Then, just like the standard geometric definition of a horizon, this dynamically formed shell effectively describes a one-way barrier to the external world.

+Once quantum mechanics is taken into account, the standard definition of a BH horizon becomes less sharp.
+The reason for this is two-fold: First, the position of the horizon is expected to fluctuate, as does, generically, any other physical observable.
+Second, the process of Hawking radiation.